mbloch/mapshaper/docs/development/frame-tool-design.md

 full bounds and GUI symbol scaling are active only while preview is on in map view.
 Export never depends on preview state.
-Normal map pan and zoom change only the editor viewport; frame extent changes only through the frame tool, numeric controls or an explicit "Frame this view" action.
+Normal map pan and zoom change only the editor viewport; frame extent changes only through the frame tool, numeric controls or the resize toolbar's explicit Fit view action.

 ### What turns on